JacoboT27/StockAnalyzer/README.md

-# 📊 Stock Dashboard Web App
+# Stock Dashboard App

 This is a simple stock dashboard web application built with **Flask (Python)** on the backend and **HTML/CSS/JavaScript** on the frontend.
-It allows users to enter a stock ticker (e.g., `AAPL`, `MSFT`, `NVDA`) and visualize recent closing prices using Chart.js, powered by real-time data from the [Yahoo Finance API](https://pypi.org/project/yfinance/).
+It allows users to enter a stock ticker (e.g., `AAPL`, `MSFT`, `NVDA`) and visualize recent relevant metrics in a desired time-frame, powered by real-time data from the [Yahoo Finance API](https://pypi.org/project/yfinance/).

 ---

-## 🚀 Features
+## Features

-- 🔎 Input any stock ticker to fetch data
+- Input any stock ticker to fetch data
-- 📈 Display 1-month historical closing prices as an interactive chart
+- Display historical closing prices
-- 📊 Easy to extend with technical indicators (SMA, RSI, volume)
+- Technical indicators (SMA, RSI, volume)
-- 🎨 Responsive and clean UI using custom CSS
+- Clean UI using custom CSS

 ---